m-z-b/strangler/README.md

 Or install it yourself as:

-    $ gem install throttler
+    $ gem install strangler

 ## Usage

 Typical usage is as follows:

-    throttler = Throttler.new( 1.0 )
+    strangler = Strangler.new( 1.0 )
     ...
-    throttler.throttle! do
+    strangler.throttle! do
         ...
         #make external API call here
         ...